teemow/Blog/source/_posts/2001-06-18-unisys-is-sorry-dot-dot-dot.markdown

 *The concept of multitasking.

-*The avalanche of press releases that any company with a media directory and access to email can now generate at a moment's notice.&lt;/I&gt;
+*The avalanche of press releases that any company with a media directory and access to email can now generate at a moment's notice.*